Oscar Arpi

 Conductor, music teacher.

-He was uppsala student union leader 1852–1871 and led the Allmänna sången when the choir won the first prize at the international singing competition for male choirs in paris in 1867.
+He was the leader of the Uppsala Student Union from 1852 to 1871 and led the Allmänna sången when the choir won first prize at the international singing competition for male choirs in Paris in 1867.

-Oscar Arpi with baton and vocal fork, ca 1870.
+Oscar Arpi with baton and tuning fork, ca 1870.
 Photo: Heinrich Osti / UUB.

-Concert poster with Allmänna Sången from 1853.
+Concert poster with the General Song from 1853.
 Photo: UUB.

-Arpi was temperamental, had a technical musical talent and a magnetic and personal conductor talent.
+Arpi was temperamental, had a technical gift for music and a magnetic and personal conducting talent.

 Burial site: 0102-0131